shime/dotfiles/README.md

 ### Thanks

-Thanks to [Bruno](https://github.com/bsutic) for making the installation script and inspiring me for creating my own dotfiles.
+Thanks to [Bruno](https://github.com/bruno-) for making the installation script and inspiring me for creating my own dotfiles.

-You can create your own from his [repo](https://github.com/bsutic/dotfiles).